What Should Vaginal Opening Look Like? | Clear, Real, Facts

 Size varies: Normal vaginal openings differ in size.

-Color range: Can range from pink to reddish hues.
+Color range: Can range from pink to reddish, brownish, or darker natural tones.

-Moisture level: Typically moist, not dry or overly wet.
+Moisture level: Typically moist, not painfully dry or irritated.

-Sensitivity: Area is sensitive but should not be painful.
+Sensitivity: Area is sensitive but should not be persistently painful.

 Frequently Asked Questions